mgiulini/pymap/README.md

 python3 pymap m2
 ```

-In the latter case, the mapping space starts to be quite big, and it is possible to explore just a portion of it in few minutes using *max_binom*
+In the latter case, the mapping space is already quite big, and *max_binom* allows one to explore just a portion of it in few minutes:

 ```
 python3 pymap m2 5